ashwinsel/Milestone-Project-2/README.md

 - ### Code
     * Code on how to present a modal and close was created with the help of a tutorial on [WebDevSimplified][def76].
     * Code for the hover effect on info cards on Home page was an play around with some examples from  [Codepen]
-    * I have used Bootstrap grid classes to implement structure on Events page.
+    * I have used Bootstrap grid classes to implement structure for the quiz.
-    * Responsive Photo gallery has been created using a tutorial on [Buy me a cofee]
+    * The basic logic for the quiz has been based on a tutorial by Avinash Kr from ![GreatStack][def21]
     * Hover effects on throughout has been created by using tutorials on [W3schools](https://www.w3schools.com/cssref/sel_hover.php)

 - ### Media
-    * [Favicon](./documentation/favicon.png) a vector art by ([Scigola](https://pixabay.com/vectors/symbol-om-religion-1537054/))
+    * ![Favicon][def1] a vector art by ([Scigola](https://pixabay.com/vectors/symbol-om-religion-1537054/))
-    * [Background Image](./documentation/backgroundimage.png) is a image of Carina Nebula, NGC 3372 Hubble by ([NASA, ESA, N. Smith (University of California, Berkeley), and The Hubble Heritage Team (STScI/AURA);CTIO Image: N. Smith (University of California, Berkeley) and NOAO/AURA/NSF](https://hubblesite.org/contents/media/images/2007/16/2113-Image.html?news=true))
+    * ![Background Image][def0] is a image of Carina Nebula, NGC 3372 Hubble by ([NASA, ESA, N. Smith (University of California, Berkeley), and The Hubble Heritage Team (STScI/AURA);CTIO Image: N. Smith (University of California, Berkeley) and NOAO/AURA/NSF](https://hubblesite.org/contents/media/images/2007/16/2113-Image.html?news=true))

 - ## Gratitude